-Illinois legislation requires lead testing of water for all day care centers.
-Illinois Valley Head Start will test the water for lead at each facility.
+IVEDC Head Start is required by the Department of Children and Family Services (DCFS) to test their facilities for lead in the water.
 For those Head Start classrooms inside a school district, the school district will be required to test the water.
-The report of the most current results will be posted at each Head Start center.
+The report of the most current results will be posted at each IVEDC Head Start center.